 - Concentrate on doing well in your classes.
 Junior and Senior classes are often weighted more heavily by colleges during the admissions process.

-- Utilize Naviance Family Connection to make a list of colleges you are considering.
+- Make a list of colleges you are considering.

 - Take the ACT again.
 There are several options to prepare, including online practice and seminars.